 Chihuahuas shake.
+In fact, Chihuahuas shake so much, sometimes it seems like they shake all the time.
 For the most part, it’s completely normal.
 However, shaking can also be a symptom for some health problems.

 Did you know, shaking is a normal body function that aids thermal regulation?
 This means, Chihuahuas, people, and other animals will shiver as a way to increase their body temperature when cold.
 Chihuahuas, as a breed, are adapted to warmer climates.
 Their small size does not allow them to retain their body heat well, and they have relatively thin coats.
-Due to these things, they need warm winter clothes such as Fitwarm Pajamas or the Hurtta Jumpsuit.
+Due to these things, they need warm winter clothes.
+Our favorites include Fitwarm Pajamas or the Hurtta Jumpsuit.